Experienced Newnan Estate Planning Lawyer Creates Customized Plans for Clients

 Preparing a thorough estate plan is one of the most important steps you can take to ensure that your assets are preserved for the next generation, your healthcare wishes are followed, and your loved ones are cared for once you’ve passed.
 Failure to properly plan can result not only in your wishes not being carried out but also in your heirs facing costly legal proceedings.
-At the Law Office of Patrick W. McKee, LLC, we have spent more than three decades in Newnan and Atlanta creating customized estate plans for Georgians.
+At the Law Office of Patrick W. McKee, LLC, we have spent more than three decades in Newnan creating customized estate plans for Georgians.
 We don’t simply create an estate plan: we create your estate plan — one designed by Patrick McKee to meet your unique needs.
 We will take the time to learn about you, your family, your goals, and your assets so that we can create a plan that expresses your final wishes and provides you and your loved ones peace of mind.

 Benefits of careful estate planning

 Regardless of your age or the size of your estate, it’s important to plan for the future by creating an estate plan that details your wishes.
 Well-drafted estate planning instruments offer many benefits, including these:

 - Ensure your property and accounts go to your designated beneficiaries in a timely manner

 - Designate who will care for your minor children

 - Minimize the estate expenses and taxes

 - Protect your family from having to make difficult healthcare and financial decisions

 - Set forth your wishes for end-of-life healthcare if you are incapacitated